fouge/nslogger/README.md

 ## Usage

-`go get github.com/fouge/nslogger-txt`
+`go get github.com/fouge/nslogger`

-Parsed data in plain text will be accessible in `fileToParse.rawnsloggerdata.txt`.
+Here is an example where parsed data in plain text will be accessible in `fileToParse.rawnsloggerdata.txt`.

 ```go
 package main